Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Results Discussion

 \subsection{Changing the Diurnal Period}

-According to the aforementioned debate, due to the limitation of the model, the diurnal period should be small enough with respect to the orbital period.
-According to equation \ref{r7}, increasing the rotational velocity results in decreasing the diffusion coefficient, which means heat cannot transfer effectively between different latitudes.
-In fact, we expect that the main impact of the diurnal period should be changing the latitudinal temperature profile in which the difference between the maximum and minimum temperatures decreases.
-However, the effect of changing this parameter on mean temperature is intangible.
+As mentioned earlier, due to the limitation of the model, the diurnal period should be small enough with respect to the orbital period.
+According to equation \ref{r7}, increasing the rotational velocity results in decreasing the diffusion coefficient.
+This means that heat cannot transfer effectively between different latitudes.
+This is a result of the combination of the facts that as rotational rate increases, the decreases in eddy length scale leads to less eddy transport poleward.
+On the contrary, as the rotation slows down, large planetary scale Hadley cells increase the heat transport by the mean meridional circulation (Kaspi \& Showman, 2015).
+In fact, we expect that the main impact of increasing the diurnal period should be in changing the latitudinal temperature profile where the difference between the maximum and minimum temperatures decreases.
+However, the effect of changing this parameter on mean temperature is negligible.

-Since the main impact of changing this parameter is on the maximum and minimum temperature, what is expected is that if there is an effect on habitability, that effect would be increasing the habitability for making too hot regions colder and too cold regions warmer, which is in accordance with the figure \ref{fig11}.
+Since increasing the diurnal period converges the maximum and minimum temperatures, if there is an effect on habitability, that effect would be increasing the habitability as a result of making hotter regions colder and colder regions warmer, figure \ref{zaki}.
+For instance, in figure \ref{fig11-b}, the difference between maximum and minimum temperatures of the planet $\tau$ Ceti e starts with a value of 134 K and finally reaches 31 Kelvin.
+The two other planets follow nearly the same process.
+The habitability for $\tau$ Ceti e increases from 0.53 to 1.0.